 - Take control of greater than 50% of the peer-to-peer network.

-After doing all these, your tampered block become accepted by everyone else.
-This is next to impossible task.
+After doing all these, your tampered block becomes accepted by everyone else.
+This is next to an impossible task.
 Hence, Blockchains are so secure.
 Next, in this beginner’s Blockchain development tutorial, we will learn how a Blockchain transaction works?

 Step 2) The requested transaction is broadcasted to a P2P network with the help of nodes.